Lew Hitch

 Lewis Rufus Hitch (July 16, 1929 – February 8, 2012) was an American professional basketball player.
 He was born in Griggsville, Illinois.

 A 6'8" forward/center from Kansas State University, Hitch played six seasons (1951–1957) in the National Basketball Association as a member of the Minneapolis Lakers, Milwaukee Hawks, and Philadelphia Warriors.
-He averaged 5.0 points per game in his career and won two championships with the lakers.
+He averaged 5.0 points per game in his career and won the 1952 and 1953 championships with the Lakers.

 He died on February 8, 2012, after an extended illness.